 Is It Worth the Money?

-You’re essentially paying to be apart of an MLM.
+You’re essentially paying to join an MLM.

 Facebook Bootcamp 2.0 Course Alternatives